wkim7015/Back_up_0.1/README.md

 Problems:

-incompleted version of log-writing format :  will be patched n:ext version.
+incompleted version of log-writing format :  will be patched next version.

+the copy process stops when exception is raised: This can be fixed,only if I have permission to create personal copy_tree method by overriding the exceptions.

 Solved: